Dhivyno/Dhivyno/README.md

 <br>

-- 🔭 Working on a Face Detection framework
+- 🔭 Working on a Contactless Checkout framework

 <br>